-MATERIALS AND METHODS Data collection
+Data collection

-In this study, patients with unresectable NSCLC treated with single-agent ICI at Northern Jiangsu People's Hospital (Center A) and Taizhou People's Hospital (Center B) were selected as subjects.
-(Ethical Review No. 2021ky211; KY 2024-093-01).
-Patients were administered 200 mg of Pembrolizumab every three weeks, or 3 mg/kg of Nivolumab every two weeks, or 200 mg of Sintilimab every three weeks.
-The planned time span is from January 2021 to December 2024.
-All procedures comply with the guidelines and ethical principles outlined in the 1964 Declaration of Helsinki.
+In this study, we selected patients with unresectable NSCLC who were treated with single-agent ICIs at Northern Jiangsu People's Hospital (Center A) and Taizhou People's Hospital (Center B) (Ethical Review No. 2021ky211; KY 2024-093-01).
+Patients received either 200 mg of Pembrolizumab every three weeks, 3 mg/kg of Nivolumab every two weeks, or 200 mg of Sintilimab every three weeks.
+The planned study period is from January 2021 to December 2024.
+All procedures adhere to the guidelines and ethical principles outlined in the 1964 Declaration of Helsinki.